ilg-physics-ucsb/physics6-manual/6AL/lab0.md

 :::

 :::Question
-Determine the number of significant figures in the following measurements:
+Determine the number of significant figures in the following values:

 1. 15.02